bullhornfixie/three.js-journey-advanced/25-realistic-render/readme.md

 - Changing light intensities from default scale to a physically correct scale
 - The benefit of this is if you import a model from blender with a light, result will be the same
 - The model imported is not compressed and thus do not need a draco loader to import
+- Add rotation of a model to gui panel

+### Environment mapping
+- An environment map is like a background photo
+- It can be a 360 photo or 6 photos that compose a cube
+- Use `CubeTextureLoader`

 ## Resources